 - Don’t use lawn mowers, electric branch trimmers or saws, or snow blowers.

-Buy special equipment
+Buy special tools

 - Zipper pulls